whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-03-Rosario-Dawson-Quarterly-Co-Subscription-Box-Spring-2015-Review.md

 <DT><a href="http://www.shareasale.com/r.cfm?b=728614&u=1115177&m=54558&urllink=&afftrack=" target="_blank">Sock Panda</a> Socks</DT>
 <DD>One pair, Value $8.50</DD>
 </DL>
 <p>Unique is one word to describe these socks.
 I love the color pink so that's a good start, but the design I'm not so sure.
-But I'm happy to wear these socks at home.</p>
+I'll certainly wear these, but maybe just at home.</p>
 <p><a href="http://www.shareasale.com/r.cfm?b=728614&u=1115177&m=54558&urllink=&afftrack=" target="_blank">Sock Panda</a> is a (funkly and cool) sock subscription that sends out 1 or 2 pairs of socks monthly.
 And for every subscription, they donate a pair of socks to the homeless -they've donated 10,000+ socks so far!</p>

 <DL>